 Nashville, affectionately known as Music City USA, is the capital and most populous city in Tennessee.
 An incredibly popular destination, it has so much variety on offer that everyone will be sure to find something to entertain them.

-Downtown is also the best place to stay in Nashville without a car because it is the most convenient and super central location.
-You can also consider to book hotels at The Gulch and West End/Vanderbilt which are both a short ride to the downtown.
-The Gulch is served by free city bus, Music City Circuit; and many hotels in West End/Vanderbilt offers free shuttle bus to downtown.
+Downtown, The Gulch, and West End/Vanderbilt, is the best places to stay in Nashville without a car due to their central location and easy access to transportation.
+The Gulch is served by free city bus, and many hotels in West End/Vanderbilt offers free shuttle bus to downtown.

 This city center is entertainment hub with great nightlife, music venues, restaurants, bars, historic landmarks, and hotels.
 Any of the districts surrounding Broadway are perfect for visitors looking for a wild break, full of partying.
 If you’re planning bachelor or bachelorette parties, the abundance of bars and attractions will give you plenty of nights to remember.

-Where to stay in Nashville?
-12 Best areas to stay in Nashville for tourists
+Best areas to stay in Nashville for first-time tourists are:

-Nashville Downtown is the most popular destination for first-time tourists due to its prime location.
-Located in the city center on the bank of Cumberland River, this financial and economic heart of Nashville is full of restaurants, bars, hotels, music venues, and shops, ensuring there is something to suit everyone, no matter their interest or budget.
+Located in the city center on the bank of Cumberland River, Downtown is the financial and economic heart of Nashville, packed with restaurants, bars, hotels, entertainment venues, and shops, ensuring there is something to suit everyone, no matter their interest or budget.

 With its history and reputation for music, many of the bars in Nashville feature live performances.
 Among the most popular is BBs Blues Club, founded by legendary blues guitarist BB King.